emagiz/emdocs/mds/fundamental/fundamental-event-streaming-introduction.md

 ## 5. Key takeaways

-- Event Streaming holds a few important concepts to know.
-Please ensure to read the above carefully before moving to the next part of this Fundamental.
+- Event Streaming provides a mean for maximum decoupling of producing and consuming systems
+- Event Streaming is a asynchronous pattern by defaults

 ##### Solution